Republika Srpska: Education

 Literacy in Republika Srpska stands at 96.8 percent as of 2013.
 Free primary education is provided as a right to all people in Republika Srpska and Bosnia and Herzegovina.
 There are 187 primary schools in addition to 11 music schools and 4 centres of education for students with learning disabilities.
 Secondary education exists in three main channels: three-year vocational schools, four-year technical schools, and four-year grammar schools (gimnazije).
 Ten independent grammar schools exist, while an additional 30 are integrated into other schools.
 Music schools offer another option for students to continue their education following primary school.

 The oldest and largest public university in Republika Srpska is the University of Banja Luka, which was established in 1975.
 The second of two public universities in Republika Srpska is University of East Sarajevo.
-After the end of the Yugoslav wars several private institutions of higher education were established, including: American University in Bosnia and Herzegovina, Slobomir University, Pan-European University “APEIRON” and University Sinergija.
+After the end of the Yugoslav wars several private institutions of higher education were established, including American University in Bosnia and Herzegovina, Slobomir University, and University Sinergija.
 The Academy of Sciences and Arts of Republika Srpska, founded in 1996, is the highest representative institution of science and art in Republika Srpska.

-National and University Library of Republika Srpska is a national library, located in Banja Luka.
+The National and University Library of Republika Srpska is a national library, located in Banja Luka.
 The Museum of Contemporary Art (MSURS) houses a collection of Yugoslav and international art and is located in Banja Luka.